-The cigar to the right is a Romeo Y Julieta LE 2001 Robusto.
+The cigar above is a Romeo Y Julieta LE 2001 Robusto.
 A good friend of mine gave it to me after she returned from a class in Costa Rica.
 I noticed it was a little bit dried out, so I decided to try to re-humidify it.
-I left it in my cigar box for about a month.
-Fast forward to a few nights ago when I was reading articles online about an insect that I (as a new cigar smoker) would never have in my worst dreams imagined existed: Lasioderma Serricorne (is it really necessary for this name to sound so scary?!).
+I left it in my cigar box for about a month, not knowing I was in for a bit of a surprise.
+Fast forward a few night, and now I’m reading articles online about an insect that I would never have in my worst dreams imagined existed: Lasioderma Serricorne, otherwise known as tobacco beetles.
 I saw a picture of a cigar with a few small, pin-sized holes – and realized with a sinking feeling of dread that the same Cuban sitting in my humidor had two of those holes.
 I read this at about 12:30am, and here was my mental reaction:

 Oh.
 My.
 God.
 Those… things… killed…

 OH MY GOD!
 They are in the humidor with the REST OF MY CIGARS!

 Still, I wasn’t sure if they were the same, so I ran to my room, pulled the cigar out of the box, and tested it the way I had seen online: holding the end of the cigar over the sink, I tapped the foot with my finger.
 To my sleep-deprived astonishment, a flurry of little pieces of black beetle-excrement dropped into the sink.
 I sat there for the next half an hour trying to make sure I got all of the stuff out.